TheodorFransson/interactive-lth-map/README.md

 WIP
 Interactive 3D map of LTH in the browser

+Link to live version will be published here

 # TODO
 - Import 3D models from blender
 - Optimize loading process (draco-loader)